Jan. 6 education puts teachers on front lines of culture war - NewsBreak

 “I feel really strongly that this needs to be talked about,” said Voldman, who teaches history at Natick High School, 15 miles (24 kilometers) west of Boston.
 As the grandson of a Holocaust survivor, he said “it is fair to draw parallels between what happened on Jan.
 6 and the rise of fascism.”

-Voldman said he feels fortunate: “There are other parts of the country where … I would be scared to be a teacher.”Proof-of-vaccination mandates rolling out in more cities
+Voldman said he feels fortunate: “There are other parts of the country where … I would be scared to be a teacher.”Jan.
+6 panel signals interest in whether Trump committed crime

 Liz Wagner, an eighth and ninth grade social studies teacher in a Des Moines suburb of increasingly Republican Iowa, got an email from an administrator last year, warning teachers to be careful in how they framed the discussion.